HonkingGoose/git-gosling/docs/git_sandbox/merge_pull_request.md

 You can edit the merge commit title and body.
 Leave them as they are and click **Confirm merge**.

-:::tip
+:::tip Alternatives to merge
-You can also use the rebase or squash merge strategy when merging a pull request.
+You can also use the "rebase" or "squash merge" strategy when merging a pull request.
 Click on the arrow next to the **Merge pull request** button to select a different merge strategy.

+The main benefit of using a "rebase" or "squash merge" is that the final repository history will be cleaner and easier to understand.
 :::

 ## Delete your branch after merging